bleemesser/habit_tracker/README.md

 ## Usage
 The app is fairly simple to set up.
 All student accounts must have a teacher account associated with them.
 When the app is first run, assuming the steps were followed in the installation section, there will be a master account.
 This master account cannot be used as a teacher for a student account, but can be used to create and delete teacher accounts.
 To do so, open the app and navigate to `/login`.
 Log in with your master credentials, the email is `master@teacher` and the password is whatever you set.
 Once logged in, click the `Dashboard` button in the top left.
 On the dashboard, there is a black button in the top left labeled `Create Teacher`.
 Click this button and fill out the form.
 Once the teacher is created, the master account should be logged out and only used if a teacher account is lost or needs to be deleted.
 From here, students can be created on the login page using the second form.
 Students should do this themselves.
 Once a student has been created, they can log in and begin logging events.

+## Contributing
+- Follow [this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) guide for how to contribute.
+- We are not using git-flow, so fork from master.